vmelnik-ukraine/DoctrineEncryptBundle/Resources/doc/example_of_usage.md

 ## Simple example

 For example, we have some user entity with two fields which we want to encode in database.
-This entity must implement `VMelnik\DoctrineEncryptBundle\Encryptors\EncryptableInterface` interface and has method `getEncryptedFields` wich will return array with fields names needed in encode\decode operations.
+We must import annotation `@Encrypted` first and then mark fields with it.

 ###Doctrine Entity